Residency and Internship Programs

 Residents rotate between the radiology, ultrasound and advanced imaging services in accordance with ACVR requirements.
 Residents evaluate images under the direct supervision of faculty.
 Daily faculty backup will be present during these times and dictated reports will be evaluated by these faculties.
 The residents will be compensated for after-hours emergency cases.
 Periods of off-clinic time will be assigned according to residency program.
 Applicant is required to pursue a Master’s degree graduate program as well as study for the qualifying examination of the ACVR.
 Diagnostic Imaging residents will participate in known case conference rounds, diagnostic imaging journal club, and daily diagnostic imaging rounds.
 Diagnostic Imaging residents will have opportunities to attend conferences related to the field of diagnostic imaging.
 A full description of the residency program and a more specific breakdown of clinical duties is located on the ACVR website (http://www.acvr.org/).
 Employment is on an annual basis, with continuation in the program dependent upon favorable periodic evaluations.

-The diagnostic imaging section at Purdue University currently employs three full time faculty with two board-certified radiologists.
+The diagnostic imaging section at Purdue University currently employs three full time board-certified radiologists.
 All radiologists have training in all modalities and diverse research interests.
-The section also employs four veterinary technicians with training in diagnostic imaging, two of which are specialty certified, and one certified MRI/CT technician.
+There are currently four residents in the program.
+The section also employs several veterinary technicians with training in diagnostic imaging, two of which are specialty certified, and one certified MRI/CT technician.
 The section currently has three small animal DR rooms, large animal DR room, a small animal 64 slice CT scanner, a large animal 32 slice CT scanner (Qualibra), a digital fluoroscope, 2 ultrasound machines, a gamma camera for nuclear imaging and a 1.5T MRI scanner.

 Purdue University is one of the nation’s leading land grant universities with a full range of academic majors.
 It is located in Tippecanoe County, which consists of more than 195,000 residents and includes both West Lafayette and Lafayette, Indiana.
 Situated conveniently between Indianapolis and Chicago, it is a community that includes over 40 parks and trails, high-tech corporations, affordable housing, and numerous opportunities for shopping, dining, arts, and festivals.